BMAC History

 BMAC 50th Anniversary Fly In

-The BMAC 50th Anniversary fly-in held on the 29th October 2023 was a huge success and the committee would like to pass on our sincere thanks to all members who participated, who helped setup and clean up and who brought a huge number of models which showed off our club and hobby so well.
+The BMAC 50th Anniversary fly-in held on the 29th October 2023 was a huge success and the committee would like to pass on our sincere thanks to all members and guests who participated and especially all those who brought models which showed off our club and hobby so well.

 BMAC Members & Visitors celebrate our 50th Anniversary on Sunday 29th October 2023.